Pelican crossing: Development

 Signals used on the older "X-way" crossing design.
 (Extract from 1960s UK government leaflet).

-The pelican crossing was a relatively minor development of the previously-trialled "X-way" crossing.
+The pelican crossing was a relatively minor development of the previously trialled "X-way" crossing.
 This was largely identical to the pelican crossing, but instead of a green light for motorists, featured a white diagonal cross.
 The intention of this was to distinguish the crossing lights from any nearby junction (standard) traffic lights.
 The white cross was widely criticised and users and motoring organisations alike called for the white cross to be replaced by a green light.

 With this change in place, along with some alterations to the light timings and road markings, the "X-way" crossing became the pelican crossing.

 Introduction

 The green man (left) and red man signals (right).

-Old (left) and newer style (right) control buttons with intructions.
+Old (left) and newer style (centre) control buttons with instructions.
 The "Wait" lights are amber and white respectively.
+A bilingual button (in Welsh and English) in Wales is seen illuminated in amber (right).

-In the United Kingdom, the pelican crossing was the first definitive light-controlled crossing for pedestrians, introduced in 1969.
+In the United Kingdom, the pelican crossing was the first definitive light-controlled crossing for pedestrians, introduced in 1969 by the "Pelican" Pedestrian Crossings Regulations and General Directions 1969 (SI 1969/888).
 This was after the earlier failed experiment of the panda crossing.
 Previously only zebra crossings had been used, which have warning signals (Belisha beacons), but no control signals.

 In 1974, cast from Dad's Army performed a public information film to explain the pelican crossing, and how it works.
 In 1976, Paul Greenwood sang "The Pelican Crossing Song", again explaining how a pelican crossing works.

-Changes to the regulations surrounding pelican crossings published in 1987 included the introduction of zig-zag markings, matching those used on the Zebra crossing, from 1989.
+Changes to the regulations surrounding pelican crossings published in the Pelican Pedestrian Crossings Regulations and General Directions 1987 (SI 1987/16) included the introduction of zig-zag markings, matching those used on the Zebra crossing, from 1989.

 An older pelican crossing in England seen in 2008.

 Pelican crossing in Senayan, Jakarta, Indonesia.